 Our iPad for Learning Scheme

-Our iPad scheme is funded using parental contributions.
-Working with Albion, an Apple Solution Expert for Education (https://www.albion.co.uk/education/apple-in-education) and the Birmingham e-Learning Foundation (https://www.belf.org.uk/), a charity whose mission is to work with schools and their parents to provide devices to pupils, so that they can use technology for learning both in school and at home.
-The College will make no profit from the parental contributions.
+Our iPad scheme is funded using parental donations.
+We work with Albion, an Apple Solution Expert for Education (https://www.albion.co.uk/education/apple-in-education), so that or pupils can use technology for learning both in school and at home.
+The College will make no profit from the parental donations.

-We ask that parents/carers make a voluntary contribution:
+We ask that parents/carers make a voluntary donation:

-For pupils currently in year 8, this will be approximately £11 over 36 months, allowing use until the end of year 11.
+For pupils joining year 7, this will be approximately £13.59 over 36 months

 At the end of the lease there will be the following possible options;